pcdslab/specollate-page/index.md

     - `models (dir)`: Contains the pretrained model.
 New models will also be stored here.
     - `percolator (dir)`: Percolator input (.pin) files be placed here after the search is complete.

-2. Download the preprocessed data for training ([specollate-training-data.tar.gz](link)) and extract the contents using:
+2. Download the preprocessed data for training ([here](https://drive.google.com/uc?export=download&id=10bZbMdc2eN_l4ToJd6ruzNX7t6wIUfHw)) and extract the contents using:
 `tar -xzf specollate-training-data.tar.gz`

 3. Open the config.ini file from step 1 in your favorite text editor and set the following parameters: